 I literally take advantage of every possible bit of savings available before, during, and after every transaction.
 It may take longer, but it’s worth the extra money.
 Try to combine as much as possible to make the most of your money, starting with what you are most comfortable with.

 Start by finding the nearest store that has the best prices overall.
 Use their loyalty program to get additional deals.
 Keep an eye on sales, stack coupons where possible, and stock up.
 You can use payment cards that give you cash back.
 There are also a few apps that will pay for your receipts.
 That’s all extra money towards your grocery bill.
 Sometimes you can also find coupon codes for food items and so many other things on Amazon.

 There are all sorts of coupons including printed, digital, manufacturer, store, coupon codes, and so on.
 To get the best results, I would recommend learning the rules for each store, the different kinds of coupons and deals available, and what can be combined.

 *** More details, along with digital and paper coupon resources can be found on the Coupons page.

 There’s lots of ways to get cash back from your purchases.
 I shop through third party sites, and pay with a payment card that gives me cash back.
 Then I submit my receipt for even more money back.

 - Credit Cards

-Disclosure: When you use my referral links, we both may receive an incentive from them.
-These small commissions add up for me, and are greatly appreciated.
-It also helps me to be able to spend more time finding and sharing great deals, savings, and ways to make a few extra bucks.
+Disclosure: When you use my referral links, we both may receive a bonus.
+This is greatly appreciated.
+It also helps me to be able to find and share more great deals, savings tips, and ways to make a few extra bucks.
 Thank you!